 Irrawaddy River, Burma

-The cruise takes you from Yangon to Bagan or vice versa, Mandalay to Bagan via Monywa and Homalin or via Bhamo in north Myanmar, traveling along the Ayeyarwady and Chindwin rivers.
+The cruise takes you from Yangon to Bagan or vice versa, Mandalay to Bagan via Monywa and Homalin or via Bhamo in north Myanmar, travelling along the Ayeyarwady and Chindwin rivers.

 How to get there